varglbargl/mysite/README.md

 # mysite
 It's my personal website.
-This is gonna be a private repo so you shouldn't even be seeing this.
+If you like it you can hire me!